williamwutq/game_HappyHex/README.md

   - Use machine learning to train AI for advanced autoplay

 ## Code packages
+The packages in the source code, their dependencies, and their functions.
 ### Mechanics
+package `hex`
+<b>Dependencies</b>:
+none
+<b>Function</b>:
+The backbone of the game.
+It provides classes and interfaces for managing a hexagonal grid system, including coordinate calculations, game engine operations, and game piece operations.

+### Game Data
+package `game`
+<b>Dependencies</b>:
+`hex` `special`, and `Launcher`
+<b>Function</b>:
+Handles more complex data of the game build on `hex`.
+This includes game piece queue operations, game piece generations, and game engine simulations.

+### Game Data Logging
+package `hexio`
+<b>Dependencies</b>:
+`javax.json`
+<b>Function</b>:
+Provides utility methods for converting hexagonal game components such as Hex, Block, Piece, HexEngine, and game moves to and from
+JSON representations.
+It help developers to save game states to `hpyhex.json` files, read them back, and manage game data efficiently.
+It is not dependent on any other packages and use internal versioning separated from `Launcher`.

+### Logging
+package `io`
+<b>Dependencies</b>:
+`javax.json`
+<b>Function</b>:
+Provide data storage structures, such as game information, player information, game time, and logging functionalities.
+This package enables reading, writing, and converting game metadata, including player information, game sessions, and configuration presets into JSON format for persistent storage or transmission.
+It is not dependent on any other packages.

 ### Graphics (GUI)
+package `GUI`
+<b>Dependencies</b>:
+`hex`, `hexio`, `Launcher`, `special`, and `javax.swing`
+<b>Function</b>:
+Provides game page graphics through Java Swing.
+It also record critical game information and serves fundamental game logic to make the game function.
+This includes functions for buttons, color indication generations, interaction with the launcher, timer for elimination, and more.
+This graphics component support dynamic resizing.

+### Launcher
+package `Launcher`
+<b>Dependencies</b>:
+`io`, `hexio`, `GUI`, `special`, and `javax.swing`
+<b>Function</b>:
+Provides game launcher graphics through Java Swing.
+This include the main page, the settings page, the login page, the game over page, and the themes page.
+It also provides links to setup evironment and start a [game](#Graphics-(GUI)).
+In addition, it calls to the internal game logger to read local data.
+This includes logging player scores and turns, loading previous unfinished games, calculate player average turns and score, and more.

 ### Tests
+package `tests`
+<b>Dependencies</b>:
+`hex`, `hexio`, and `org.junit.jupiter.api`.
+<b>Function</b>:
+Serves as a test package for the most fundamental functions of the game, ensuring the backbones are working as intended.

+### Special Features
+package `special`
+<b>Dependencies</b>:
+dynamic, can include everything
+<b>Function</b>:
+Provide special themes, features, and Easter Eggs to the game.
+The generation is recorded in `special.FeatureFactory`.